 I’m out here early, sitting in the 28 degree heat of the morning, just so I can get used to it a little bit more before race day and relax a little.
+I might check out these exercises that I found from a new trainer but, I won’t really break a sweat or anything.
 I’m usually the exception to the rule that everyone starts an ultra marathon with an injury, the irritating chap at the start who says “No, no, I feel great.
 Really looking forward to this little jolly” and I always mean it.

 This last fortnight though it has been a little bit different.
 Just after the Death run with Mark Woolley and James Adams in Malaga I made an error that I’m not proud of and something I try to push onto all of my coaching clients.
 I didn’t pay the respect due to running over 150km in the space of 3 days, I didn’t rest properly and I’ve paid the price.
 It only started as a wee niggle, one little pain on a hard, trail session on the Monday night in Spain, but I ignored the warning signs and cracked on anyway.

 When I got up to jog to a track session with Rebecca and her chum Grimmers the following Saturday I thought a couple of days rest would have done me well, even though my legs were tired still.
 I didn’t even make it to the end of the road.

 3 weeks before a 153 mile race and I couldn’t even run 153 metres.
 Shit.
 Back home I went, RICE was implemented straight away and I sat on my backside for the rest of the day.
 A quick email to Simon Lamb (Six Seconds High Sports Massage) and I was looking at all the possibilities.